espressomd/espresso/doc/sphinx/particles.rst

 .. note::

     Do not use these methods with the :mod:`espressomd.collision_detection` module since the collision detection may create or delete particles without the particle number counting feature being aware of this.
-Therefore also the :mod:`espressomd.reaction_ensemble` module may not be used with the collision detection.
+Therefore also the :mod:`espressomd.reaction_methods` module may not be used with the collision detection.

 Knowing the number of particles of a certain type in simulations where particle numbers can fluctuate is of interest.